 They failed to understand that the peaceful eye of the typhoon only existed inside their home because of the tempests raging all around them, because world outside the walls of the estate was spiraling into ruin.

 I’m sorry, Renka apologized over and over to no one.
 I was wrong.
 I’m sorry.
 The next time I will get it right.
-I meant it.
+I mean it.
 With all my heart.
 Only give me back those days, those hours.
 Let me do everything over from the start.
 At least from this morning, from the moment I opened my eyes.

 Holding Meishu in her arms, Renka uttered this silent prayer.
 As if her anguish were contagious, Meishu began to cry under her breath.
 “It can’t be true, it can’t be true,” she repeated in a small voice.